 The Edinburgh Foodies Festival takes place on a three day weekend in mid August, during the height of the Edinburgh Festival.
-2015 saw the tenth Foodies Festival, the third in Inverleith Park, and it turned out to be the largest and most successful to date.
+Weather caused problems in 2016 and 2017, but 2015 saw the tenth Foodies Festival, the third in Inverleith Park, and it turned out to be the largest and most successful to date.

 Access and parking at Inverleith Park are excellent and the event takes place in a gated village which has grown markedly in size between its first to its second year there.
 Previously the festival had taken place in Holyrood Park, close to the Scottish Parliament buildings and Holyrood Palace, in an area much less accessible and prone to flooding.
 In 2015, despite rain on the Friday, Saturday dawned much brighter, the sun shone and visitors were able to enjoy good conditions underfoot and grass dry enough to picnic on.
 The popularity of the Edinburgh Foodies Festival also ensured that 2015 was a sell out event.